aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 This will prompt you for some information, such as the name of the profile, your name, etc.
-The information about you as a user will be associated with all the data that you create in AiiDA and is important for attribution, when you start sharing your data with others.
+The information about you as a user will be associated with all the data that you create in AiiDA and it is important for attribution when you will later share your data with others.
 After you have answered all the questions, a new profile will be created, along with the required database and repository.

 .. note::

     ``verdi quicksetup`` is a user-friendly wrapper around the ``verdi setup`` command that provides more control over the profile setup.
-    As explained in `the documentation <https://aiida-core.readthedocs.io/en/latest/install/installation.html#database-setup>`_, ``verdi setup`` expects certain external resources, such as the database to already have been pre-configured.
+    As explained in `the documentation <https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/installation.html#aiida-profile-custom-setup>`_, ``verdi setup`` expects certain external resources (such as the database and RabbitMQ) to already have been pre-configured.
     ``verdi quicksetup`` will try to do this for you, but may not be successful in certain environments.

-To see this profile, and any others that may have been configured, run:
+To check that a new profile has been generated (in our case, called ``quicksetup``), alomng with any other that may have been already configured, run:

 .. code:: bash